pybricks/pybricks.github.io/learn/movement-sound-light/basic-programs.md

       x: 50%
       y: 65%
       location: left

-img_setup_select:
-  image: /learn/movement-sound-light/basics-select.png
-  alt: Selecting multiple blocks
-  width: 100%
-  caption: >
-    Comments help you document your work.
-When you review your code later, you'll be able to see how it works and why you made it that way.
-  labels:
-    - text: |
-        Hold shift, then drag
-        to create a selection.
-      x: 75%
-      y: 70%
-      location: above
-    - text: |
-       Right-click or
-       tap and hold
-      x: 25%
-      y: 72%
-      location: left
-    - text: Copy or delete
-      x: 40%
-      y: 84%
-      location: below
 ---

 In this chapter, you'll learn how to set up your programs for the StarterBot